 Architect Steve Zagorski designed this charming “modern farmhouse” within walking distance of downtown Austin.

 The listing for Milton House, as it’s called, says, “From its wraparound front porch to the giant old-growth Texas Live Oaks that shade the front and back yards, be prepared to fall in love.”
-Take a look!

 A Modern Farmhouse in Austin